David Nykl

-David Nykl (born 7 February 1967) is a Czech-Canadian actor of film, television, commercials and theater.
+David Nykl (born 7 February 1967) is a Czech-Canadian actor who has worked in film, television, commercials and theater.
 He is best known for portraying Dr. Radek Zelenka in the SyFy television series Stargate Atlantis and Anatoly Knyazev in the DC Comics series Arrow.

 Early life and education

 Nykl was born in Prague, Czechoslovakia, to a nurse mother and a structural engineer father.
 After the Soviet invasion in 1968, he and his family left then-Communist Czechoslovakia for Canada.
 Upon arriving at Victoria, British Columbia, Nykl briefly attended the University of British Columbia, where he majored in liberal arts and marketing, but did not graduate.

 Career

 Nykl has appeared frequently in Vancouver and Prague in dozens of theater, film and television productions.
 Known for his versatility and depth as an actor, he has also produced theatre and film projects, and in 1994, he co-founded Prague's Misery Loves Company Theatre with Richard Toth and Ewan McLaren.

 Nykl is known to science fiction fans as the recurring Stargate Atlantis character of Dr. Radek Zelenka, a Czech scientist on Earth's expedition to the "lost city" of Atlantis.
 His character is often seen working with the main scientist Dr. Rodney McKay, with their disagreements recurring throughout the series.
 He also played the role in the Stargate SG-1 episode "The Pegasus Project".

 Nykl is fluent in Czech, English, French and Spanish.
 Though his character on Stargate Atlantis speaks English with a Czech accent, Nykl normally speaks with a Canadian accent.
 Whenever Zelenka spoke Czech in Stargate Atlantis, Nykl was given the lines in English, and he translated them.

 In 2012 he made a brief guest appearance on "Once Upon A Time" as dock man turned fish by evil Cora.